tmedina23/Robocup23-Cams/README.md

 ### Thomas Medina '23

 Built for the ___ robot for Robocup 2023 in Bordeaux, France.

+Built to run on a Raspberry Pi but can also be used on other devices.
 Runs 4 Cameras simultaneously using opencv, and streams them locally to a flask page.
-Built to run on a Raspberry Pi but can also be used on other devices

 ## Cloning Repository